SwatPhonLab/ultrapolaRplot/README.md

 Currently ultrapolaRplot supports ultrasound tongue imaging trace data from [UltraTrace](https://github.com/SwatPhonLab/UltraTrace).
 UltraTrace is capable of importing data from Articulate Instruments AAA.

+**See [publications](https://github.com/SwatPhonLab/ultrapolaRplot-pubs) related to ultrapolaRplot**, currently our Ultrafest poster and extended abstract.
+Be sure to cite them if you use ultrapolaRplot!

 ## Use